lantunes/interpolatd/README.md

 ### Escaping Substitution Patterns

 At times, you may want to escape substitution patterns.
-The interpolator will not substitute patterns if there is no value to substitute with.
+The Interpolator will not substitute patterns if there is no value to substitute with.
 For example, if the Substitutor returns null when asked to handle *"Hello #{name}"*, the interpolation result will be *"Hello #{name}"*.
 However, if you want to explicitly escape a